cuhappycorner/cuhappycorner/README.md

 # CU Happy Corner System 2.0

-This brunch is under active development, a complete rewrite in architecture of the current in use system.
+This branch is under active development, a complete rewrite in architecture of the current in use system.

-For the current in use system, please refer to Brunch 0.1alpha.
+For the current in use system, please refer to Branch 0.1alpha.

 ## System Requirement